2021 Campeones Cup

 The 2021 Campeones Cup was the third edition of the Campeones Cup, an annual North American football match contested between the champions of the previous Major League Soccer season and the winner of the Campeón de Campeones from Liga MX.

 The match featured Columbus Crew, winners of the 2020 MLS Cup, and Cruz Azul, winners of the 2021 Campeón de Campeones.
-The Crew hosted the match at their home stadium, Lower.com Field in Columbus, Ohio.
+The Columbus Crew hosted the match at their home stadium, Lower.com Field in Columbus, Ohio, United States.
 It was played on September 29, 2021.